agam-s24/Science-Fair-2024/README.md

-# Science-Fair-2024
+# Science Fair 2024
-All code for Science Fair 2024
+All code and files for the program accompanied with the project

-# H1
+# Overview of Code
-Test